Sentry vs Grafana for Solo Developers

 The Grafana ecosystem has grown significantly.
 Grafana itself handles visualization.
 Prometheus collects metrics.
 Loki aggregates logs.
 Tempo traces requests.
 Mimir provides long-term metric storage.
 Together, they form the LGTM stack (Loki, Grafana, Tempo, Mimir), which is a complete open-source observability platform.

 You can self-host Grafana for free or use Grafana Cloud.
-The free cloud tier includes 10,000 metrics series, 50 GB logs, 50 GB traces, and 500 VUH (virtual user hours) for k6 load testing.
+The free cloud tier includes 10,000 active metric series, 50 GB logs, 50 GB traces, 50 GB profiles, 500 VUh (virtual user hours) for k6 load testing, and three users.
 The self-hosted option gives you unlimited everything, but you maintain the infrastructure.

 Grafana Cloud's free tier is genuinely useful for solo developers who want monitoring without managing Prometheus and Loki themselves.
 The managed agents (Grafana Alloy) collect and ship metrics and logs to the cloud with minimal configuration.